ttaubert/octoblog/source/_posts/2015-02-01-fxos-passcode.markdown

 ---
 layout: post
-title: "Implementing the Firefox OS lock screen using the WebCrypto API"
+title: "Using the Web Cryptography API to implement the Firefox OS lock screen"
 date: 2015-02-01 13:29:09 +0100
 ---

-My colleague Frederik Braun recently took on to rewrite the passcode module storing and checking the passcode that's used for locking and unlocking your FirefoxOS phone.

-It's a great example of using the WebCrypto API on a Firefox OS phone and provides a few practical PBKDF2 usage advices.
+My colleague [Frederik Braun](https://twitter.com/freddyb), with some feedback from me, recently took on to rewrite the module responsible for storing and checking the passcode to (un)lock your Firefox OS phone.
+It provides a great example of the WebCrypto API in the wild and gives the opportunity to highlight a few good practices when using [PBKDF2](TODO) to derive a cryptographic key from a password typed by the user.

-not a 1:1 representation of the patch itself but a simplified version to get the point across and provide a good example.
-The post makes heavy use of ES6.

-let's start by looking at the basic api

-## The basic module
+## The Passcode Module

-basic module, setPasscode() when a new passcode is set in the settings. checkPasscode() when unlocking the phone.
+The lock screen application should have a minimalistic API.
+When setting up the phone for the first time - or when changing the pass code later - we call `store(code)` to write a new code to disk. `verify(code)` will later help us determine whether we should unlock the phone given a user-typed password.
+Both methods will return a Promise as all operations in the WebCrypto API are asynchronous.

 {% codeblock lang:js %}
-let PasscodeHelper = {
+let Passcode = {
-  setPasscode(code) {
+  store(code) {
     // ...
   },

-  checkPasscode(code) {
+  verify(code) {
     // ...
   }
 };
 {% endcodeblock %}

-Here's a simple usage example.
-It sets passcode and
+Storing a new pass code and verifying it is as simple as shown below:

 {% codeblock lang:js %}
-PasscodeHelper.setPasscode("1234").then(() => {
+Passcode.store("1234").then(() => {
-  return PasscodeHelper.checkPasscode("1234");
+  return Passcode.verify("1234");
 }).then(valid => {
   console.log(valid);
 });